pranshh/iescp-mad1/README.md

-Here's a well-structured `README.md` file for your **Influencer Engagement and Sponsorship Coordination Platform**:

----

 # Influencer Engagement and Sponsorship Coordination Platform

 This platform connects **Sponsors** and **Influencers** to collaborate on advertising campaigns.
 Sponsors can promote their products or services, while Influencers can monetize their social media presence by accepting ad requests.
 The platform facilitates campaign management, ad request negotiations, and user engagement.